-ERA technical document ERA/TD/2013-02/INT additionally specifies in chapter 9 the voluntary performance of a 'locked brake test' of a friction element for wheel tread brakes (according to EN 16452:2015).
+ERA technical document ERA/TD/2013-02/INT additionally specifies in chapter 9 the voluntary performance of a 'locked brake test' of a friction element for wheel tread brakes (according to EN 16452: 2015+A1:2019).

 The objective of this test is to determine from the temperature of a wheel tread measured after being braked by defined brake force during defined time the conformity/non-conformity of the friction element.
 This test represents a possibility for the friction element manufacturer to test thermal aspects of the friction element in addition to the mandatory verification, as specified in the previous paragraph, of thermal aspects of wheels (by the wheels manufacturer) and the brake system of the wagon (by the applicant).
 If the manufacturer of the friction element decides to perform this additional test, he has to record the evidence of it in the technical documentation as part of the area of use.

-(a) Forged and rolled wheels: The mechanical characteristics shall be proven following the procedure as specified in clause 7 of EN 13979-1:2003+A1:2009+A2:2011.
+Forged and rolled wheels: The mechanical characteristics shall be proven following the procedure as described in the specification referenced in Appendix D Index [11].

-The wheel is required to be designed following the methodology set out in clause 7 of EN 13979-1:2003+A1:2009+A2:2011, which requires calculations to be performed and subsequent tests if design criteria are not met.
+The wheel is required to be designed following the methodology set out in clause 8 of EN 13979-1:2020, which requires calculations to be performed and subsequent tests if design criteria are not met.

-For tread braked wheels the requirements of clause 6.2.1 of EN 13979-1:2003+A1:2009+A2:2011 are fulfilled only by using the values of Table C.4.
+For tread braked wheels the requirements of clause 6.2.1 of EN 13979-1:2020 are fulfilled only by using the values of Table C.4.